• Skip to main content

 My office is a mess and I need to get in and clean it.

-Watching the bear video on my phone, I had a glitch when trying to download the footage.
+While watching the bear video on my phone, I had a glitch when trying to download the footage.
 So, I went into my office to find the password for the app.
-This led to a torturous flipping through of my 3 X 5 card password reminders, to find the Nighthawk card.
+This led to a torturous flipping through my 3 X 5 card password reminders, to find the Nighthawk card.
 This reminds me I need to update my password list so I can throw away most of these cards.
 Now I want to get rid of the piles on my desk and toss all the junk mail that is on my chair… oh look, a squirrel.

 Exercise and making daily checklists are two things I need to focus on.